Range Map

 Overview

-The Piper PA-31-350 Chieftain is the largest and most successful piston-twin commuter ever built, with 1,825 airframes produced from 1973 through 1984.
+The Piper PA-31-350 Chieftain is a ten-seat piston-twin commuter, with 1,825 airframes produced from 1973 through 1984.
 Stretched two feet from the parent Navajo and uprated to 350 hp Lycoming TIO-540 / LTIO-540 counter-rotating engines, the Chieftain became the standard piston commuter twin during the deregulation era and remains in active freight and Part 135 operation worldwide.

 Key Features for GA Buyers